Skip to content

 Secondary connection slot

-• The Secondary Slot is located on the left and is outlined in green.
+• The secondary slot is located on the left and is outlined in green.

 Picture